Jessamyn Stanley

-Jessamyn Stanley is a yoga teacher and body positivity advocate and writer.
+Jessamyn Stanley is an American yoga teacher and body positivity advocate and writer.
 She gained recognition through her Instagram posts showing her doing yoga as a "plus-size woman of color," who self-identifies as a "fat femme" and "queer femme."
-She is the author of the book Every Body Yoga: Let Go of Fear, Get On the Mat, Love Your Body.
+She is the author of the books Every Body Yoga: Let Go of Fear, Get On the Mat, Love Your Body and Yoke: My Yoga of Self Acceptance.

 Early life

 She is a lifelong resident of North Carolina.
 In middle school, she dabbled in gymnastics and cheerleading, but her rejection from school teams led her to give up sports for a few years.
 In high school, she joined the flag football team.
 She came out as queer at age 16.

 Education

-She did a BA from University of North Carolina, Greensboro- Media Studies with concentration in video and film production, Associates of Applied Science in Culinary Arts, Art Institute Raleigh Durham, and 2/3rds of an MFA in Performing Arts Management from University of North Carolina.
+Stanley earned a bachelor of arts degree from the University of North Carolina at Greensboro in Media Studies with concentration in video and film production.
+She also holds an associates degree of applied sciences in culinary arts from The Art Institute of Raleigh - Durham, and a master of fine arts degree in performing arts management from the University of North Carolina at Chapel Hill.